LazyRen/LazyRen.github.io/_posts/devlog/Bw-Tree/2019-03-29-bw-tree-update-implementation.md

     // This might load a leaf child
     // Also LoadNodeID() does not guarantee the node bound matches
-    // seatch key.
+    // search key.
 Since we could readjust using the split side link
     // during Navigate...Node()
     LoadNodeID(child_node_id, context_p);